 The abundance of today’s tools, from any app or a reminder to organizers and diaries, can drive anyone into depression and bring them stress.
 We make use of one instrument, then the second, then the third; something helps you for a while, then you realize that something in this “system” doesn’t work like it has to.

-People can estimate how much the task will take, but they will never be able to calculate the time absolutely.
-Each person perceives time in his own way - it's like an inner experience.
+People can estimate how much the task will take, but they will never be able to calculate the time.
+Each person perceives time in his way – it’s like an inner experience.
 And the experience here is not everything.

 The biggest myths about time management techniques and how people perceive them

 A well-renowned writer of the Guardian and a psychologist of the new generation Oliver Buckerman suggested that time-management turns people into stressed and unproductive zombies.